-Mather's work helped to preserve parkland in the US and protect scenic resources and natural areas for the public good.
-As a result, in more than 60 parks bronze plaques with his picture read, "He laid the foundation of the national park service defining and establishing the policies under which its areas shall be developed and conserved unimpaired for future generations there will never come an end to the good that he has done."
+In fact if you travel to these parks today, you will see prominent plaques and even statues of Stephen Mather.
+An inscription on the plaques reads: "He laid the foundation of the National Park Service, defining and establishing the policies under which its areas shall be developed and conserved, unimpaired for future generations.
+There will never come and end to the good that he has done."